 A SaaS business model generates recurring revenue, which makes it attractive.
 Your clients will continue to pay you each month if you provide value through your service.

 Unfortunately, many young SaaS businesses fall into the trap of undervaluing their services and charging insufficiently to continue the firm.
+That’s why it’s important to implement accounting frameworks that allow accurate revenue recognition, especially if your SaaS is offering custom or mixed pricing plans.
 You'll be able to establish self-sustainability much faster if you iterate on your pricing plan until you're getting enough to allow steady growth.

 4. Customer Acquisition Costs (CAC)